The Thompson Park Circle: Entrance to the Park

 John C. Olmsted, of Brookline Mass., the designer of the city’s projected park, is now in Chicago, looking after some landscape work there of which he has charge.
 On leaving there he will come directly to this city to make such changes in his designs as he deems advisable after inspecting the park as preliminary staked out.
 He is expected here the last of the week or the first of the next, and will probably remain several days.
 He will visit here frequently during the progress of the work.

 Bids were placed on the Park Circle entrance and roadwork in 1900, with the lowest offer being $18,000.
-The Park Circle itself would be a convergence of several streets: Park Dr., Thompson Blvd., Olmsted Dr., Academy St., and Thompson Park Dr. Two other streets, Park E. and Park W., flank Park Dr. for residential access off of State Street.
+The Park Circle would be a convergence of several streets: Park Dr., Thompson Blvd., Olmsted Dr., Academy St., and Thompson Park Dr. Two other streets, Park E. and Park W., flank Park Dr. for residential access off State Street.

-The park was originally known as City Park due to John C. Thompson’s wish to remain anonymous.
+The park was initially known as City Park due to John C. Thompson’s wish to remain anonymous.
 This remained its name for its first 25 years upon opening in 1903.
 Upon Mr. Thompson’s death, the City of Watertown officially revealed the donor and renamed the park in his honor.

 For more listings regarding Thompson Park, click here.